uber-go/guide/style.md

 ### Reduce Scope of Variables

-Where possible, reduce scope of variables and constants.
+Where possible, reduce the scope of variables and constants.
 Do not reduce the scope if it conflicts with [Reduce Nesting](#reduce-nesting).

 <table>